TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-wasbsecuretransfer.md

 1. Navigate to your cluster in the Azure portal
 2. On the left side, within the Settings section, click Storage accounts
-3. One of the storage accounts listed your primary storage account
+3. One of the storage accounts listed is your primary storage account

 ### **Disabling secure transfer**